KVM-VMI/kvm-vmi/README.md

 This project is divided into 4 components:
 - `kvm`: linux kernel with _vmi_ patches for KVM
 - `qemu`: patched to allow introspection
-- `nitro`: userland library which receives events, introspects the virtual machine state, and fills the semantic gap
+- `nitro` (legacy): userland library which receives events, introspects the virtual machine state, and fills the semantic gap
 - `libvmi`: virtual machine instrospection library with unified API across `Xen` and `KVM`